jdinovo/DealershipApp/README.md

 ![Wheeler Dealer](https://github.com/jdinovo/DealershipApp/blob/master/screenshots/main.png)

 ## Features

 ### 1. Navigation Side-Bar

+- Allows users to easily navigate our application

 ![NavBar](https://github.com/jdinovo/DealershipApp/blob/master/screenshots/nav.png)

 ### 2. View Dealership Inventory

 - Users can click on any vehicles they wish to see

 ![View Inventory](https://github.com/jdinovo/DealershipApp/blob/master/screenshots/viewInv.png)

 - Users can slide image to see more and scroll page to read more details

 ![Vehicle Details](https://github.com/jdinovo/DealershipApp/blob/master/screenshots/vehicle.png)

 ### 3. Booking Appointment

 - Users are asked for their contact information

 ![Contact Information](https://github.com/jdinovo/DealershipApp/blob/master/screenshots/appointment1.png)

 - Users are asked for their vehicle information

 ![Wheeler Dealer](https://github.com/jdinovo/DealershipApp/blob/master/screenshots/appointment2.png)

 - Users are asked to select a date and time, and give a description of their issue and/or work they would like done to their vehicle

 ![Wheeler Dealer](https://github.com/jdinovo/DealershipApp/blob/master/screenshots/appointment3.png)

 - All information is saved and can be editted/deleted in the application's settings menu

 ## Contributors:
 - [James DiNovo](https://github.com/jdinovo)
 - [Chris Dias](https://github.com/chrisdias96)

 ## Credits: